I Tried Stirling Cooper’s Kegel Routine for 8 Weeks—Here’s How It Improved My Sexual Health

 2. After three sessions, add 50 reps.
 Now you’re at 150 every other day.

-3. Keep adding 50 reps every three sessions until you hit 400.
+3. Keep adding 50 reps every three sessions until you reach 400.

-This whole process takes about eight weeks.
+This process takes about eight weeks.
 After that, there’s another level to the program, but I haven’t gotten there yet.
-If this interests you, I can share that part when the time comes.
+If you’re interested, I can share that part when the time comes.

-I’m not a doctor—I’m just a dude following someone else’s protocol—so proceed at your own risk.
-I have zero evidence that this helps or hurts anything.
-Stirling Cooper is somewhat responsive, so if you want more details, you can try reaching out to him on Twitter or whatever.
+I’m not a doctor, just someone following another person’s protocol, so proceed at your own risk.
+I have no confirmed evidence that this helps or harms anything.
+Stirling Cooper is somewhat responsive, so if you want more details, you can try reaching out to him on Twitter or elsewhere.

 Good luck on your journey.